Meet the team

 Susan has worked at Moor House with children with Language Disorder, including Developmental Language Disorder (DLD) as a Highly Specialist Speech and Language Therapist for over 20 years.

-Prior to this, she worked in mainstream and special schools, language units, nurseries and clinics both as a speech and language therapist and earlier as a speech and language therapy assistant.
-She has an honorary lectureship at UCL (where she completed her PhD in 2005) and is also a specialist advisor for the Royal College of Speech and Language Therapists.
+Prior to this, she worked in mainstream and special schools, language units, nurseries and clinics, both as a speech and language therapist and earlier as a speech and language therapy assistant.
+She has an honorary lectureship at UCL (where she completed her PhD in 2005) and was recently awarded a Fellowship by the Royal College of Speech and Language Therapists (RCSLT), to whom she is also a specialist advisor.

 She is on the editorial boards of two peer reviewed journals, the International Journal of Language and Communication Disorders and Child Language Teaching and Therapy.